HaxeFoundation/haxe-evolution/proposals/0000-anon-native.md

 From the user's perspective it's simply about adding `@:native("fieldName")` metadata to the anonymous structure definition, as shown in the example above.
 So `@:native` has similar/same semantics like it does in extern classes.

-However care should be taken not to lose `@:native` information between structure unifications, so costraints are required in that part.
+However care should be taken not to lose `@:native` information between structure unifications, so some constraints are required in that part.

 When unifying anonymous structures, we add additional check for `@:native` metadata on fields with the following rules: